mistalloc1/gmrs/ROADMAP.md

 - use datetime semantics in mills
 - evaluation, using the stored decision data
-- rework CSV funcs to handle different delimiters and dialects
 - perhaps in recommending the gives should be saved and stateful, to go through all of the data
 - more datetime formats
+- rework CSV funcs to handle different delimiters and dialects
+- consider removing grouped preprocessing, after we have multiple mills

 ### Mills likely to be implemented
 - informed popularity